OctopusDeploy/blog/blog/2018-02/deploy-maven-zip-files.md

 ![Maven Repo](maven-repo.png "width=500")

-You can then test the repository by searching for the artifact `org.example:package`, which is the `groupId` combined with the `artifactId`.
+We can then test the repository by searching for the artifact `org.example:package`, which is the `groupId` combined with the `artifactId`.

 ![Maven Test](maven-test.png "width=500")